-"The events last night are a turning point in the history of Europe" - Emmanuel Macron, February 24, 2022
+"The events last night are a turning point in the history of Europe"

+- Emmanuel Macron, 24 February 2022

 Incisive events, from political shocks to natural disasters, have large and long-lasting effects on individuals' beliefs, attitudes, and expectations about the future (Giuliano and Spilimbergo, 2014; Hanaoka et al., 2018; Jakiela and Ozier, 2019; Malmendier, 2021).
 In this paper, we take four steps to advance on the literature that studies the impact of political shocks on economic expectations.
 First, we focus on economic experts, who usually update expectations more rationally than households or firms when new information becomes available.
+We then compare expectation updating of experts in response to shocks to a representative sample of households.
 Second, while previous work emphasises long-run consequences, we study the extent to which global political shocks result in an immediate update of economic expectations.
 Third, we evaluate the channels via which the political shock changes experts' expectations.
 Fourth, we examine whether such shocks also adjust policy recommendations of economic experts.